Coming to Life is Here

 Cover Artist: Tammy Seidick

-Coming to Life on South High, my second novel with Bold Strokes Books, is coming out in March, 2021, with preorders available at https://www.boldstrokesbooks.com/books/gbt-fiction-2-c
+Coming to Life on South High, my second novel with Bold Strokes Books, is available now, with paperback and e-book versions available at https://www.boldstrokesbooks.com/books/gbt-fiction-2-c

 Here’s the scoop:

 For 21-year-old gay virgin Gabe Rafferty, the first decade of adulthood is unpredictable and intense.